CDAT/cdat.github.io/contact.md

 ### Participate

-Interested in working on UV-CDAT with us?
+Interested in working on CDAT with us?
 [Subscribe][devsub] to our development mailing list, [uvcdat-devel@llnl.gov][devel] and we'll help you get up to speed.

 #### Subscribing to the mailing list